sarnold/procman/README.rst

 however, some will only report errors, so these you will need to correct manually.

-Automatic-fix checks include ffffff, isort, autoflake, and miscellaneous file fixers.
+Automatic-fix checks include black, isort, autoflake, and miscellaneous file fixers.
 If any of these fail, you can review the changes with ``git diff`` and just add them to your commit and continue.